 - Juice of half a lemon

-- 1 TB tamari (sub soy sauce if not gf or coconut aminos if you do not do soy)
+- 1 Tablespoon tamari (sub soy sauce if not gf or coconut aminos if you do not do soy)

 - 8-10 small spears of asparagus, chopped